 - Collaborating with industry peers and other companies to share best practices and enhance inclusion and diversity across the mining sector and beyond.

-There is an urgent need to eliminate systemic racism.
+There is an urgent need to eliminate systemic racism, sexism, harassment and discrimination in all its forms.
 We know we still have a lot more work to do and a long way to go.
 Teck is committed to listening, to improving, and to striving for a diverse and inclusive workplace that better reflects the communities where we live and work.